Cascades Garden, a garden for Meditation and Wellbeing in Matlock, Derbyshire

 In the Summer of 1996 in the same year that I bought The Cascades, I visited Kyoto, Japan.
 I wanted to re-visit one of the most famous and inspiring gardens The Daisen In, at Daitoku-ji Monastery.
 I arranged to sit with the Abbot at 8.30am to have a tea ceremony and discussion with him on the meditation platform beside the garden.
 I admired the miniature garden of rocks, raked gravel and miniature trees representing a mountain valley and river going under a stone bridge and was inspired.
 I was fascinated and my spirit uplifted by the peaceful representation of a mountain valley.

-The aim of a Japanese garden is typically to create a representation of nature in which human involvement is concealed and the garden at Daisen In was a superb example.
+The aim of a Japanese gardens for meditation is typically to create a representation of nature in which human involvement is concealed and the garden at Daisen In was a superb example.

 Garden Opening Times

-Garden open everyday from 1st March to 30th September, 10am until 5:00pm –
+Garden open to the public everyday from 1st March to 30th September, 10am until 5:00pm

 Dogs on a lead are welcome.